lhotari/akka-http-health/README.md

 #### Simple use

-Append the route instance created with `io.github.lhotari.akka.http.health.HealthEndpoint.createDefaultHealthRoute()` to your main route instance.
-The route will handle `/health` with default settings.
+The route instance created by calling `io.github.lhotari.akka.http.health.HealthEndpoint.createDefaultHealthRoute()` will handle `/health` with default settings.
+Append that route instance to the desired route binding.

+Because of security concerns, it is generally adviced to serve the health endpoint on a separate port that isn't exposed to the public.

 #### Advanced use

 For customization, use the trait `io.github.lhotari.akka.http.health.HealthEndpoint` and override protected methods.
+Calling the `createHealthRoute()` method creates the route instance.

 ### Contributing